masteringmodernpayments/book/basic_integration.md

 end
 ```

 `#new` is just a placeholder for rendering the corresponding view.
 The real action happens in `#create` where we look up the product and actually charge the customer.
 In the last chapter we included a `permalink` attribute in `Product` and we use that here to look up the product, mainly because it'll let us generate nicer-looking URLs.
 If there's an error we display the `#new` action again.
 If there's not we redirect to a route named `pickup`.
-Inside the view for `#show` we include link to `/download`, which actually proxies the Product's `download_url`.
-This is to prevent people from sharing the download url indiscriminately.
+Inside the view for `#show` we include link to `/download` which sends the data to the user from Paperclip.

 ## Routes